chrissimpkins/PyDOC/README.md

 ### Search with Right Click Menu

-Select a built-in Python object in your Python script text, then use the `Python 2 Doc Search` or `Python 3 Doc Search` menu item in the right click menu.
+Select a built-in Python object in your editor text, then use the `Python 2 Doc Search` or `Python 3 Doc Search` menu item in the right click menu.

 ### Search with Keybinding

-Select a built-in Python object in your Python script text, then use one of the following keybindings to perform the search:
+Select a built-in Python object in your editor text, then use one of the following keybindings to perform the search:

 #### Python 2 Keybinding